apache/apisix/docs/en/latest/terminology/secret.md

 Managing secrets with AWS Secrets Manager is a secure and convenient way to store and manage sensitive information.
 This method allows you to save secret information in AWS Secrets Manager and reference these secrets in a specific format when configuring APISIX plugins.

-APISIX currently supports two access methods: [long-term credential access](https://docs.aws.amazon.com/zh_cn/sdkref/latest/guide/access-iam-users.html) and [short-term credential access](https://docs.aws.amazon.com/zh_cn/sdkref/latest/guide/access-temp-idc.html).
+APISIX currently supports two authentication methods: using [long-term credentials](https://docs.aws.amazon.com/sdkref/latest/guide/access-iam-users.html) and [short-term credentials](https://docs.aws.amazon.com/sdkref/latest/guide/access-temp-idc.html).

 ### Usage